 Yellow tag seed has a verifiable source that is certified by the Minnesota Crop Improvement Association (MCIA).
-Yellow tag seed should be used over non-source identified seed when it is available.
-See the following website for a survey of yellow tag seed availability: (www.mncia.org/).
-Flexibility regarding the use of yellow tag seed can be granted by local staff when seed from local remnant communities (generation 0 seed) will be used for a project, or the available yellow tag seed is not from a local source.
-Yellow tag seed may not be available for many grasses and tree and shrub species.
+The certification process consists of several steps including seed source verification, inspection of seed production sites, and seed conditioning and testing.
+MCIA issues seed labels or certificates to producers whose production has met all certification standards.
+Certified native seed provides seed buyers with third-party assurance that the genetic identity or source of native grasses and forbs is accurately described on the label.
+Vendors offering Yellow Tag are encouraged to indicate this status directly on project quotes when applicable.
+A list of Yellow Tag-certified seed is also available on the MCIA website: www.mncia.org/.
+Project managers are encouraged to prioritize the use of Yellow tag seed for projects due to the verified source.
+Flexibility regarding the use of yellow tag seed can be granted by project managers when seed from local remnant communities (generation 0 seed) will be used for a project, or the available yellow tag seed is not from a local source.
+Yellow tag seed may not be available for many grasses and tree and shrub species